averyinterestingusername/IR-Spotify/README.md

 ### Running the program

+Before running the program:
-Make sure the Raspberry Pi has an instance of [Spotify](https://open.spotify.com/) open (or better yet, find a way to download Spotify *), and is the active device.
+- Make sure the Raspberry Pi has an instance of [Spotify](https://open.spotify.com/) open (or better yet, find a way to download Spotify *), and is the active device.
   - The active device is the last device that has recently played a song on Spotify.
+Then:

-Run the spotify.py file.
+- Run the spotify.py file.

-Try pressing the pause/play button on your IR controller.
+- Try pressing the pause/play button on your IR controller.

 Voilà!
 That should allow you to control the songs with your IR controller, and play the using the Raspberry Pi!